Student Stories: The Life-Changing Power of SVU’s Need-Based Financial Aid

 “After getting married and moving across the country to attend Southern Virginia, receiving scholarships has changed the way I look at school,” said Campbell.
 “It’s helped me to stay focused on all my classes, work hard, and be very meticulous with my studies, which has really helped me prepare for my future.”

-Learn More About SVU’s University Scholarships and Financial Aid Options
+Learn More About Scholarships and Need-Based Financial Aid at SVU

 STAY CONNECTED